Roger Moore as James Bond, cheeky British secret agent

 What to Imbibe

-In the book, Bond and CIA pal Felix Leiter had pranced over Harlem, drinking Scotch and sodas everywhere they went.
-However, with the move to New Orleans for the movie, the filmmakers added a nod to the Sazerac, a very New Orleans cocktail.
+In the book, Bond and CIA pal Felix Leiter had pranced through Harlem, drinking Scotch and sodas everywhere they went.
+However, with the added move to New Orleans for the movie, the filmmakers also added a nod to the Sazerac, a very New Orleans cocktail.

 Being a man of good taste, Bond goes into the Fillet of Soul bar in New Orleans and tries to order a Bourbon, stipulating “no ice please” after the Fillet of Soul waiter in Harlem misunderstood what “Bourbon and water… neat” meant.
 Felix steps in and changs the order: “Two Sazeracs… where’s your sense of adventure, James?
 This is New Orleans.
 Relax.”
 (David Hedison has a great way of saying New Orleans too.)